 Part 3: a comparative question, addressing three texts from the list.
 The focus of this question might be formal, historical, thematic, ideological, or a combination of the above (answer one of two questions—one hour).
 None of the three texts discussed in this question may be the one students selected for their literature review (see below), to ensure discussion of more texts on the list.

-Each student taking the exam in a given semester selects one of the primary texts on the list and reads both the required and the supplementary secondary sources, using these sources as a starting point to prepare an overview of the critical conversations about that primary text.
+Each student taking the exam in a given semester selects one of the primary texts on the list and reads both the required and the supplementary secondary sources, using these sources as a starting point to prepare an overview (5-10 pp.) of the critical conversations about that primary text.
 The secondary sources that accompany each primary text serve as a starting point for the literature review, but students are responsible for reading an additional six sources (for a total of ten sources) as they prepare this exam question.
-It is due four weeks before the day of the exam (see below for deadlines).
+It is due 6-8 weeks prior to the day of the exam (see deadlines).

-EVALUATION OF THE EXAMINATION: Exams are read by the English Department Comprehensive Exam Committee.
-Exams may be awarded grades of distinction, high pass, low pass, or failing.
+Exams are read by the English Department Graduate Committee.
+Exams may be awarded grades of distinction, pass, or fail.
 In evaluating examinations, the committee will be guided by the following considerations: the essays must respond to the specific demands of the exam questions and must reflect sound knowledge of the works and ideas being examined.
 The entire exam should demonstrate the mastery of standard essay-writing practices.
 The Committee transmits two copies of the Graduate Program Comprehensive Report to the Dean of the Graduate School, who then sends one to the student and one to the Records Office.

-If a student fails the exam once, s/he may ask the English Department Comprehensive Exam committee for the opportunity to retake the exam by writing a letter of petition.
+If a student fails the exam once, s/he may write a letter of petition to the English Department Graduate Committee asking to retake the exam.
 Barring extraordinary circumstances (for instance, plagiarism), such petitions will be granted.
 Students who fail the exam a second time will be dismissed from the program.